 \section{Model structures on \texorpdfstring{$\TwoCat$}{2Cat} and \texorpdfstring{$\DblCat$}{DblCat}}

-Lack constructs in \cite{Lack2Cat,LackBicat} a model structure on the category $\TwoCat$ in which the trivial fibrations are the $2$-functors which are surjective on objects, full on morphisms, and fully faithful on $2$-cells, and every $2$-category is fibrant.
+Lack constructs in \cite{Lack2Cat,LackBicat} a model structure on the category $\TwoCat$ in which the trivial fibrations are the $2$-functors which are surjective on objects, full on morphisms, and fully faithful on $2$-morphisms, and every $2$-category is fibrant.
 In particular, the weak equivalences in this model structure are the biequivalences.
-We then expect that the category $\DblCat$ can be endowed with a model structure which is compatible with that of $2$-categories via the horizontal embedding.
+Since $2$-categories can be horizontally embedded into double categories, we then expect that the category $\DblCat$ can be endowed with a model structure which is compatible with that of $2$-categories through this horizontal embedding.

 The first positive answer is given in \cite{MSVfirst}, in which we construct a model structure on~$\DblCat$ right-induced along the functor $(\bfH,\cV)\colon \DblCat\to \TwoCat\times \TwoCat$.
 With respect to this model structure, the horizontal embedding $\bbH\colon \TwoCat\to \DblCat$ is as well-behaved as possible: it is both left and right Quillen, and homotopically fully faithful.
 However, the trivial fibrations are only surjective on vertical morphisms, rather than full, and all double categories are fibrant, which are both obstructions for the nerve from double categories to double $(\infty,1)$-categories to be right Quillen.